Quench Bottleless Water Coolers

-Boston Water Quality: Yesterday
+Boston Water Quality: Then & Now

 The history of municipal water in Boston dates to 1623, when Reverend William Blackstone is the first settler to drink water from “The Great Spring” on the Shawmut Peninsula, which ultimately developed into the city of Boston.
 The Great Spring served the people of Boston drinking water for 2 centuries!
 However, in the 1800s, the city population had ballooned and The Great Spring did not serve enough water to the rapidly growing metropolis.
 In the early 1800s, city planners began to pull water from the Jamaica Pond using wooden pipes.
 The wooden pipes offered minimal pressure and the wood eventually rotted, leaked, and split, leading to spotty drinking water availability.
 By the 1830s, the city’s population had grown even more and city planners needed to find more water.
 City planners began to look for an upland source with protected water that did not require filtration, which they would have to do repeatedly as the city’s population grew.